wp-plugins/easy-text-links/readme.txt

 == Change Log ==

+* V2.00: Adding a translation interface.
+Design changes.
+[Mar 24, 2014]
-* V1.60: Compatibility checks for WordPress V3.7.
-Minor formattin change on admin page.
+* V1.60: Compatibility checks for WordPress V3.8.
+Minor formatting changes on admin page.
 [Dec 19, 2013]
 * V1.50: Compatibility checks for WordPress V3.7.
 Bug fix related to hidden admin page.
 [Nov 11, 2013]
 * V1.40: Compatibility with WP3.6.
 [Aug 8, 2013]
 * V1.30: Now available in your own language using machine translation curtsey of Google and Microsoft.
 [May 22, 2013]